MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

     - [RSS](/connectors/rss/)
     - [SharePoint](/connectors/sharepointonline/)
     - [HTTP with Azure AD](/connectors/webcontents/)
-1. When you create the connection for HTTP with Azure AD enter the following into the Base Resource URL and Azure AD Resource URI (Application ID URI): [https://graph.microsoft.com](https://graph.microsoft.com) for commercial tenants.
+1. When you create the connection for HTTP with Azure AD set the Base Resource URL and Azure AD Resource URI (Application ID URI): to [https://graph.microsoft.com](https://graph.microsoft.com) for commercial tenants.
 If your tenant is in GCC, GCC High or DoD check your [service root endpoint for Microsoft Graph](/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints).

      ![Establish HTTP with Azure AD.](media/httpazuread.png "Establish connections to activate your solution.")